getodk/governance/README.md

 Committers are community members who have shown that they are committed to the continued development of the project through ongoing engagement with the community.
 Commit/write access allows contributors to more easily carry on with their project-related activities by giving them direct access to the project's resources.

 Get ODK Inc. awards Committer status to individuals making significant and valuable contributions to the project.
-Current Committers and the TSC may also suggest individuals deserving of Committer access, but Get ODK Inc. has final say.
+Current Committers and the TAB may also suggest individuals deserving of Committer access, but Get ODK Inc. has final say.

-_Note: If you make a significant contribution and are not considered for commit/write access on the appropriate resource, file an issue, post on the forum, or contact a TSC member directly and it will be brought up at the next TSC meeting._
+_Note: If you make a significant contribution and are not considered for commit/write access on the appropriate resource, file an issue, post on the forum, or contact a TAB member directly and it will be brought up at the next TAB meeting._

 If a Committer becomes inactive, having not participated substantially in the project for six months or more, their Committer status will be revoked.
 They may regain status again by resuming substantial participation.